uwacsp/cits5503/essayassignment.md

 ### Warnings!

 Please do not quote text from AWS or other vendor web pages.
 Put everything into your own words and stick to a factual writing style.
 This is not an exercise in marketing.
 Please do not copy paste diagrams either.
-Of course, do not copy other people’s work and if you reference a research paper or website, use a citation.
+Of course, do not copy other people's work and if you reference a research paper or website, use a citation.

 ### Marking Rubric